raspberrypilearning/3D-scene/en/step_5.md

 --- /collapse ---

-You could also or create more complexity by programming your sprites from front to back in multiple layers:
+You could also create more complexity by programming your sprites from front to back in multiple layers:

 --- collapse ---
 ---
 title: Program your sprites with multiple layers
 ---
-Have a look at how this project orders each of the sprites from front to back by using `Go backward X layers`{:class="block3looks"} to create the feeling that the number 6 is 'at the back', while the number 1 is 'at the front':
+Have a look at how this project orders each of the sprites from front to back by using `Go backward a number of layers`{:class="block3looks"} to create the feeling that the number 6 is 'at the back', while the number 1 is 'at the front':

 **Numbered Layers**: [See inside](https://scratch.mit.edu/projects/445055782/editor){:target="_blank"}